Philomena892/AndreevMoek/README.md

 ## Our solutions

-In the folder `CBS` a version of the CBS - short for Constraint Based Search - algorithm can be found.
+In the folder `CBS` versions of the CBS - short for Constraint Based Search - algorithm can be found.
 To use our CBS first install asprilo and the asprilo visualizer (https://github.com/potassco/asprilo-seminar)

 ### Our cost functions

-lowlevel: sum of costs (the time of every move is added up and makes up the cost)
+lowlevel/lowlevel_alternative: sum of last movement (the time of each robots last move is added up and makes up the cost)

 lowlevel_greedy: sum of conflicts (all the conflicts are counted  and make up the cost)

 # Usage of our CBS implementation:
 ```
-usage: node.py [-h] [-b] [-g] input [benchmark_file]
+usage: node.py [-h] -hz HORIZON [-b] input [benchmark_file]
     positional arguments:
         input                 ASP file containing robot plans
         benchmark_file        By default benchmarked values are saved in bm_output.csv.
-Specify a file here,
-                   if you want to append them to it instead.
+Specify a file here, if you want to append them to it instead.
     optional arguments:
         -h, --help            show this help message and exit
+        -hz HORIZON, --horizon HORIZON
+                              maximum makespan the solution is allowed to have
-  -b, --benchmark  output benchmarked values to the command line
+        -b, --benchmark       save and output benchmarked values
-  -g, --greedy     enable when you want to use a faster but suboptimal greedy search
 ```
-The CBS implementation will find an optimal solution whereas the -g flag enables a greedy implementation.
-It gives a suboptimal solution but is considerably faster.
+The node.py and node_alternative.py implementations will find an optimal solution.
+Meanwhile node_greedy.py gives a suboptimal solution but is considerably faster.

 The benchmark mode will output multiple values:
 * the running time